Bucerius Institute for Research of Contemporary German History and Society

 The Bucerius Institute for Research of Contemporary German History and Society at the University of Haifa was founded in 2001.
 The institute was started by the ZEIT-Stiftung Ebelin und Gerd Bucerius and Professor Dres. h.c.
 Manfred Lahnstein.
 The institute is committed to the research of social and historical issues of contemporary Germany.
-The founder and first director of the institute was Prof. Yfaat Weiss.
-Since 2008, Prof. Amos Morris-Reich has been the director of the Bucerius Institute.
+The founder and first director of the institute was Yfaat Weiss.
+Since 2008, Amos Morris-Reich has been the director of the Bucerius Institute.

 Research

 The thematic and methodological variety of topics that the institute's program has encompassed over the past decade has included identity, migration, integration, multiculturalism, citizenship and liberalism, "race", science and history in a German, Israeli and European context.
 The Bucerius Institute aims to involve different historical time periods and fields to show Jewish and German history while presenting complex aspects of the convoluted history of contemporary Germany.

 The institute has become an important source of information about specific developments in post-war Germany, and in Europe in general.
 This information is regularly used by students and scholars at the University of Haifa and the general public.